Do I need a mortgage broker? What they do, costs, and when to use one

 • What is included in their service?
 Will they handle paperwork and chase lenders?

-• When are they contactable – is it just office hours or evenings and weekends?
+• When are they contactable – is it just office hours or evenings and weekends too?

 What should I do?
 Next steps

 1. Research mortgages so you understand the basic types and the differences between each.
 Our guides on types of mortgages and mortgages made simple are a good place to start or if you need a quick refresher.
 If this is your first mortgage, see our guide on steps to getting your first mortgage or if you are remortgaging, you may also find our remortgaging made easy guide helpful.
-Although, if you find this overwhelming, you can just go straight to step 3 and a fee-free mortgage broker can explain the different types to you.
+If you find this overwhelming, go straight to step 3.

 2. Use online tools like these handy calculators that show you instantly how much you may be able to borrow and how much your mortgage repayments would be.

-3. Get fee-free advice from a mortgage broker: They’ll be able to speak to you in more detail about your circumstances and find the best deal for you.
+3. Get fee-free advice from a mortgage broker: They’ll speak to you in more detail about your circumstances and find the best mortgage deal for you.
 Plus, they’ll factor in any mortgage fees and costs to make sure you get the best deal overall.

 Looking for the cheapest mortgage rates?
 Speak to fee-free brokers L&C — start the process online or speak to an advisor today.